HobnobMancer/cazy_webscraper/docs/gtdbtaxtutorial.rst

 .. code-block:: bash

-   cw_get_gtdb_taxs cazy/cazyme.db --kingdoms viruses --genera Aspergillus --species Layia carnosa,Layia chrysanthemoides --strains Trichoderma reesei QM6a,Trichoderma reesei QM9414
+   cw_get_gtdb_taxs cazy/cazyme.db archaea bacteria --kingdoms viruses --genera Aspergillus --species Layia carnosa,Layia chrysanthemoides --strains Trichoderma reesei QM6a,Trichoderma reesei QM9414

 .. note::
    The order that the flags are used and the order taxa  are listed does **not** matter, and separate multiple taxa names with a single comma